Selindek/spring-data-jpa-acl/acl/README.md

 ## @AclSearchable

 A flexible search system is a common requirement in modern clients.
-So if a user types in a text into the search user field he expects to find all the users which have that pattern in their first-name, last-name or email-address or even in their address.
+So if a user types in a text into the search user field he expects to find all the users who have that pattern in their first-name, last-name or email-address or even in their address.
 Such features are usually implemented by using external indexes like elasticsearch.
 It can be used together with the ACL too: When the actual objects are loaded from the DB by id, all the objects without proper permissions will be filtered out.

 However if you want to create a paginated search result using ACl - that's impossible.